krishnadevz/krishnadevz.github.io/index.md

 ---
 hi, i'm krishna 👋🏻.

-i'm based in pune maharashtra, india. i work as a UI/UX Designer at Skylarklabs.ai in Pune, Maharashtra, India. i am also working on user experience design and research projects. as a designer, i am passionate about improving users' lives through design and delivering innovative experiences with a creative approach. i always strive to learn something new on a daily basis. the things i enjoy are design, writing, drawing, clicking pictures, and making videos.
+i'm based in pune maharashtra, india.
+I am currently looking for UI/UX design-related opportunities. i am also working on user experience design and research projects. as a designer, i am passionate about improving users' lives through design and delivering innovative experiences with a creative approach. i always strive to learn something new on a daily basis. the things i enjoy are design, writing, drawing, clicking pictures, and making videos.